 Chic Logo, Barbie Functional E-Store

-The Barbie Girl Studio website is a Vintage Charm Bracelet Store that sells handmade bracelet and uniquely jewelry, necklaces and earrings.
-With a great logo and some thought put into the website design, only some small changes are needed to make this a memorable e-store experience.
+The Barbie Girl Studio website is a Vintage Charm Bracelet Store that sells handmade bracelet and uniquely jewelry, medicine necklaces and earrings.
+With a great logo and some thought put into the website design, rx only some small changes are needed to make this a memorable e-store experience.

 The home page of The Barbie Girl Studio uses a standard three column e-store layout with the shopping basket placed in the left column.
-A Search box and Login details are in the top right, which is a good place to put them.
+A Search box and Login details are in the top right, and which is a good place to put them.
 The logo is very cute, with a suitable mix of chic imagery and a girly font that give the right impression for the store.
 The colours used are complementary to the logo, in pinks, blacks and greys and the overall design is acceptable but the only outstanding part is the logo.

 Ways to improve the design to make it more unique would include: